nprint/nprintml/README.md

+# nPrintML

-# Overview
+## Overview

+nPrintML bridges the gap between [nPrint](https://nprint.github.io/nprint.html), which generates standard fingerprints for packets, and AutoML, which allows for optimized model training and traffic analysis. nPrintML enables users with network traffic and labels to perform optimized packet-level traffic analysis **without writing any code**.

-For a high level overview, installation instructions, and detailed usage information, please visit [the project's homepage](https://nprint.github.io/nprintml.html)
+For a high-level overview, installation instructions, and detailed usage information, please visit [the project's homepage](https://nprint.github.io/nprintml.html).

-## Installing nPrintML
+## Set-up

 ### Dependencies